itsnooshin/itsnooshin/README.md

 ✔ 🔭 I’m currently working on on my projotes.

 ✔ 🌱 I’m currently learning HTML/CSS/Javascript.

-✔ 👯  I'm looking for new projects and work opportunities ✔ 🤔 I’m looking for help with ...
+✔ 👯  I'm looking for new projects and work opportunities.

 ✔ 💬 Ask me about HTML/CSS.

-✔ 😄 Pronouns: her/she
+✔ 😄 Pronouns: her/she.

 ✔⚡ Fun fact:  I am a persian.